Settlements of the Cucuteni–Trypillia culture: End of the settlement system

 Ultimately, the large scale of the Cucuteni-Trypillia settlements may have contributed to the downfall of their society, but there are two opposing ideas on why.

 One theory that attributes their collapse to ecological factors.
 Due to a dramatic worldwide climate change around 3200 BCE, the area of the Cucuteni-Trypillia culture would have been plunged into a devastating Dust Bowl drought.
 With their reliance on agriculture to produce food, feeding the many inhabitants of these large-scale settlements would have been unsustainable, leading to the dramatic end of the Cucuteni-Trypillia farming society and replaced by the more drought-appropriate pastoral nomadic society of the Proto-Indo-Europeans that followed.

 As the economic system has been shown to be very productive, the state of the art is that social factors were decisive for the decline.
 Recent results from researchers of the Kiel University (Collaborative Research Centre 1266), based on the geophysical survey and excavation of a number of the "megasites", suggest that these declined in part due to a process of social fissioning as emerging hierarchical decision-making models were rejected by communities politically organized into autonomous segmented lineages.

+Archaeological finds

+In 2026, archaeologists excavating the prehistoric settlement of Stăuceni-Holm, Botoşani county in northeastern Romania uncovered a large communal building associated with the Cucuteni–Trypillia culture, dating to approximately 4000–3900 BCE.
+The structure covers around 350 m2, making it more than three times larger than the surrounding dwellings within a settlement of about 45 houses.
+Geophysical surveys and excavations revealed foundation ditches, large postholes, and a substantial clay floor, while the absence of domestic features such as cooking or storage installations distinguished it from ordinary residences.
+Archaeologists recovered pottery fragments, lithic remains, charred grains, and seeds of black henbane, but found no evidence of elite occupation or specialized household activities.
+The building is therefore interpreted as a communal or public structure that may have served as a meeting place, ceremonial space, or location for collective activities.
+The discovery contributes to research on the social organization of Cucuteni–Trypillia communities and indicates that large communal buildings were present not only in major settlements but also in smaller communities.